Datametri Logo

 Increasing the price of a product increases profit per unit but decreases total sales volume.
 Finding the balance between these two opposing forces is the fundamental problem of microeconomics.
 This model plots the relationship between price and demand not as a simple ratio, but as a continuous curve using a log-linear function.

-The Power that Distinguishes This Analysis: While traditional approaches focus solely on sales volume; this model, with its Dual-Axis structure, collides demand and total revenue in the same space.
+While traditional approaches focus solely on sales volume; this model, with its Dual-Axis structure, collides demand and total revenue in the same space.
 By finding the peak of the revenue parabola through derivative calculations, it identifies the "Optimum Price Point" (Maximum Revenue) which is completely mathematical, not theoretical.

 Which Questions Does This Analysis Answer?